Attack on Pearl Harbor: Aftermath

-The day after the attack, Roosevelt delivered his famous Day of Infamy speech to a Joint Session of Congress, calling for a formal declaration of war on the Empire of Japan.
+The day after the attack, U.S. President Franklin D. Roosevelt delivered his famous Day of Infamy speech to a Joint Session of Congress, calling for a formal declaration of war on the Empire of Japan.
 Congress obliged his request less than an hour later.
 On December 11, Germany and Italy declared war on the United States, even though the Tripartite Pact did not require it.
 Congress issued a declaration of war against Germany and Italy later that same day.

 The United Kingdom had already been at war with Germany since September 1939 and with Italy since June 1940, and British Prime Minister Winston Churchill had promised to declare war "within the hour" of a Japanese attack on the United States.
-Upon learning of the Japanese attacks on Malaya, Singapore, and Hong Kong, Churchill promptly determined there was no need to either wait or further consult the US government and immediately summoned the Japanese Ambassador.
-As a result, the UK declared war on Japan nine hours before the US did.
+Upon learning of the Japanese attacks on Malaya, Singapore, and Hong Kong, Churchill promptly determined there was no need to either wait or further consult the US government and immediately summoned the Japanese ambassador.
+As a result, the United Kingdom declared war on Japan nine hours before the United States did.

 The attack was an initial shock to all the Allies in the Pacific Theater.
 Further losses compounded the alarming setback.
 Japan attacked the Philippines hours later (because of the time difference, it was December 8 in the Philippines).
-Only three days after the attack on Pearl Harbor, the battleships Prince of Wales and Repulse were sunk off the coast of Malaya, causing Churchill later to recollect "In all the war I never received a more direct shock.
+Only three days after the attack on Pearl Harbor, the battleship Prince of Wales and battlecruiser Repulse were sunk off the coast of Malaya, causing Churchill later to recollect "In all the war I never received a more direct shock.
 As I turned and twisted in bed the full horror of the news sank in upon me.
 There were no British or American capital ships in the Indian Ocean or the Pacific except the American survivors of Pearl Harbor who were hastening back to California.
 Over this vast expanse of waters, Japan was supreme and we everywhere were weak and naked."

 Throughout the war, Pearl Harbor was frequently used in American propaganda.